 How to Remove Acoustic Foam?

-Struggling to remove those outdated acoustic foam panels
+Struggling to remove those outdated acoustic foam panels?

 Taking down acoustic foam correctly is key to avoiding damage or safety issues.